pointfreeco/swift-composable-architecture/README.md

 One of the most important principles of the Composable Architecture is that side effects are never performed directly, but instead are wrapped in the `Effect` type, returned from reducers, and then the `Store` later performs the effect.
 This is crucial for simplifying how data flows through an application, and for gaining testability on the full end-to-end cycle of user action to effect execution.

-However, this means that many libraries and SDKs you interact with on a daily basis need to be retrofitted to be a little more friendly to the Composable Architecture style.
+However, this also means that many libraries and SDKs you interact with on a daily basis need to be retrofitted to be a little more friendly to the Composable Architecture style.
 That's why we'd like to ease the pain of using some of Apple's most popular frameworks by providing wrapper libraries that expose their functionality in a way that places nicely with our library.
 So far we support:

 * [`ComposableCoreLocation`](./Sources/ComposableCoreLocation/): A wrapper around `CLLocationManager` that makes it easy to use from a reducer, and easy to write tests on how your logic interacts with `CLLocationManager`'s functionality.
 * More to come soon.
 Keep an eye out 😉